Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

     }
     ```

-2. Add above handler to the window's `Resized` property:
+2. Add the Resize Event handler to the window's `Resized` property:

     ```csharp
     window.Resized += OnWindowResized;